IgLemp/odtui/README.md

 The code is mostly documented via comments.

-Things to fix and polish:
+TODO:
+- Fix broken `render_diff`
+- Fix geometry functions:
+  - `split_vertical`
-- Broken `buffer_render_diff`
+  - `split_horizontal`
+- Add ability to change colors for `Writer` interface
+- Profile for performance
-- `Box` being a weird `Window` and not its own type
+- Change `Box` being a weird `Window` and not its own type (might be ok actually)
-- Lack of widgets, planned are: scroll bar, list, canvas, bit canvas
+- Add widgets, planned are: scroll bar, list, canvas, bit canvas